Jolvera2001/NimbleDB/docs/architecture.md

     DataManager--Returns result to client ---User
 ```
+>NOTE: Because this is an embedded database, we also need an io writer/reader

 1. Sends request (Create, Read, Update, Delete)
 2. Processes request
 3. Write data to be marshalled OR read data to be unmarshalled and sent back to data manager for client